-Teriparatide may be only part of a complete program of treatment that also includes diet changes, exercise, taking vitamin or mineral supplements, and changing certain behaviors.
+Teriparatide may be only part of a complete treatment program that also includes diet, exercise, taking vitamin or mineral supplements, and changing certain behaviors.
 Follow your doctor's instructions very closely.

-Store your teriparatide injection pen in the refrigerator when not in use.
+Store the injection pen in a refrigerator when not in use.
 Take the pen out of the refrigerator only long enough to use it.
 After use, remove the needle, recap the pen, and return it to the refrigerator.

 Do not freeze teriparatide, and throw away the medicine if it has become frozen.

-Your doctor will determine how long to treat you with this medicine.
-Teriparatide is often given for only 2 years.
+Your doctor will determine how long to treat you with teriparatide.
+Teriparatide is sometimes given for only 2 years.